NYULibraries/dlts-epub-manager/README.md

   update, and delete on the restful handle server.

-For examples conf files that illustrate the correct usage of all the above options, look in [config/](https://github.com/NYULibraries/dlts-epub-manager/tree/master/config) and
+For example configuration files that illustrate the correct usage of all the above options, look in [config/](https://github.com/NYULibraries/dlts-epub-manager/tree/master/config) and